In 1988 there was only one synthesizer in my home studio. Here is the list of the equipment that is a part of it today:

 Korg Monotron & Monotron Delay:

 It is probably the smallest analog synth ever.
 Very easy to use, it gets an incredible sound.
 Its very fast LFO allows it to approach tones of the greatest synths.
 Good for the effects especially, because its keyboard with ribbon is not very easy to play…

 Won at the SynthFest 2016 tombola, this small synth uses, as the DX7, the synthesis FM.
 Its programming is easy with the knobs.
 There are some other interesting functions (arpegiateur etc. …).
 Sounds are good quality and it sounds very FM synthesis actually.

 This small synth looks like a toy but it gets some interesting tones once played with effects.
 It also gets rythmic patterns.
-The famous piece Da!
+The famous song Da!
 Da!
-Da! of Tryo was elaborated with this instrument.
+Da! by Tryo was elaborated with this instrument.

 Roland D 110:

 This is the expander version of the D 20, digital multitimbral synth.
 Its sounds are based on the L.A. synthesis.
 Less powerful than D 50, it is all the same capable of good surprises.
 It is with it, coupled with a sequencer Alesis MMT 8, that I made all my first compositions (until the arrival of the S 550…).